 The Rio Cinema

 The Rio Cinema has played a big part in Dalston’s history.
 It has showcased movies ever since the silent film era.
 It was built in 1902, and over 100 years later, it still welcomes visitors with a great vibe.
-Today it is one of the best independent cinemas in London, so take a chance on this gem.

 The Invisible Line Gallery

 The Invisible Line Gallery is dedicated to the young creatives in the area.
 Its main goal is to bring youngsters together not just to showcase their talents, but also to network.
-The gallery also hosts tons of exciting events.
-A few of them are exhibits, debates, workshops, and film screenings.

 Dalston Eastern Curve Garden

-Take a break out of your day and go for a stroll in the Dalston Eastern Garden.
-It runs down the old Eastern Curve railway line and is a great spot for a little lunchtime get-together with friends.
 With a café located in the gardens, you can grab a coffee and a pizza and take the rest of the afternoon off.

 Beyond Retro Vintage Clothing Dalston

-Not only do they sell vintage fashion goods, but they have a beyond retro exchange programme that allows you to exchange your old outfits for store credit.
+Not only do they sell vintage fashion goods, they also have a beyond retro exchange programme that allows you to exchange your old outfits for store credit.
 So pack up all your old goods and get yourself some new ones.

 Storm in a Teacup

-Cutting edge clothing is what Storm in a Teacup is all about.
-They are a unique London based clothing store that calls their style ever-evolving and meticulous.
-They have a great selection of men and women’s clothes, with great accessories and shoes to match.
-Not only are they trendy, but they also have a vast array of vintage pieces that come from all over the world.
+They are a unique London-based clothing store that calls their style ever-evolving and meticulous.
+They have a great selection of men’s and women’s clothes, with great accessories and shoes to match.
+Not only are they trendy, but they also have a vast array of vintage pieces from all over the world.

 LF Markey

-Owned by Sydney-born Lousie Markey, LF Markey is a women’s only shop that focuses on producing feminine but edgy pieces.
 Mainly inspired by workwear, they are well known for using bold and bright fabrics for all their designs.
-Lousie, formerly a Burberry designer, is well-known for her signature pieces such as boilersuits, dungarees, and jeans.
+Lousie, formerly a Burberry designer, is well-known for her signature pieces, such as boilersuits, dungarees, and jeans.

-Things to do in Dalston: Eating & Drinking
+Eating & Drinking

 Dalston Jazz Bar

-A small venue located in Dalston’s jazz micro-district, this bar offers some of the best vibes you can get in the area.
-It’s an intimate venue that manages to draw in quite a crowd.
 On a packed night, you’ll see every table filled with waiters navigating their way to everyone as the live music adds even more energy to the atmosphere.

 Hacha Bar